 What is relational organizing?

-The buzzworthy, friend to friend outreach strategy is powerful - we use it daily, in every aspect of our lives.
+The buzzworthy, friend to friend community outreach is powerful - we use it daily, in every aspect of our lives.
 “Will you like my friend’s new Facebook page?”, “Will you tell your mom that we are holding a bake sale at the weekend”, “Are you interested in coming to this speaker with me at the weekend?", “Will you vote for my father next weekend, you guys have a lot in common!”.

 Think about it this way, a volunteer reaching out to someone they already know is more effective than a volunteer reaching out to strangers.
 If you got a call from a campaign organizer asking you to vote, it would be easier for you to ignore it than if your cousin texted you and asked you to vote.
 In the current climate, political organizing makes more sense if it is relational.
 With movement restrictions still in place in most areas, we don’t have the luxury of building new relationships with voters in the community which is why relational organizing is so powerful in 2020 compared to any other year.
-Instead focus on what you can do, make use of the relationships you already have and leverage digital organizing.
+Instead focus on what you can do, make use of the relationships you already have and leverage grassroots organizing.

 Keep relational organizing simple